 Find out about free education sessions coming up here.

 Contact Macular Disease Foundation Australia to discuss your low vision needs and to receive free information on low vision.
-Telephone the Helpline: 1800 111 709.
+Telephone the National Helpline on 1800 111 709.